nosarthur/traj-infra-upgrade/README.md

 # traj-infra
 Examples of transition to new trajectory infrastructure.
-I will keep updating this page as more code is refactored.
+I will keep updating this page as more code is ported.

 ## introduction

-The new trajectory infrastructure will do better on
+The new trajectory infrastructure will do better with

 * virtual sites (pseudo atoms)
 * triclinic lattice